bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Understand interactions between MD, GB and CF (EFs are not encoded) and test how these morphogenetic events of gastrulation contribute to the formation of EFs-->

 To better understand the contribution of local and global sources of stress on the tissue mechanics of the head--trunk boundary, we created a model of an epithelial monolayer confined inside a rigid shell.
-Our model represents one side of a frontal slice between the midline and the dorsal apex of a *Drosophila* embryo with its typical morphological proportions ({@fig:mitogerm}f, {@fig:proportions}).
+Our model represents one side of a frontal slice between the midline and the dorsal apex of a *Drosophila* embryo with its typical morphological proportions ({@fig:model}a, {@fig:proportions}).
-The blastoderm consists of an elliptical arc of equidistant particles connected by springs and enclosed on one side by a rigid barrier representing the vitelline envelope ({@fig:mitogerm}g).
+The blastoderm consists of an elliptical arc of equidistant particles connected by springs and enclosed on one side by a rigid barrier representing the vitelline envelope ({@fig:model}b).
-In this 1D elastic model under confinement, the sum of the stretching energy ($K_{s}$) of springs (edges) with the bending energy ($K_{b}$) of particles (vertices) gives the total energy (*W*) of the system, while the ratio of both energies adjusted by the radius of the vitelline envelope ($\frac{K_{b}}{K_{s} R_{vit}^{2}}$) defines a dimensionless bending rigidity, the main parameter of our model ({@fig:mitogerm}h).
+In this 1D elastic model under confinement, the sum of the stretching energy ($K_{s}$) of springs (edges) with the bending energy ($K_{b}$) of particles (vertices) gives the total energy (*W*) of the system, while the ratio of both energies adjusted by the radius of the vitelline envelope ($\frac{K_{b}}{K_{s} R_{vit}^{2}}$) defines a dimensionless bending rigidity, the main parameter of our model ({@fig:model}c).
-To simulate the physical interactions between mitotic domains, germ band, and cephalic furrow, we then coded the mitotic domains as regions of compressed strings and the cephalic furrow as a narrow region with an intrinsic negative curvature making the particles invaginate ({@fig:mitogerm}g).
+To simulate the physical interactions between mitotic domains, germ band, and cephalic furrow, we then coded the mitotic domains as regions of compressed strings and the cephalic furrow as a narrow region with an intrinsic negative curvature making the particles invaginate ({@fig:model}b).
-The extension of the germ band was defined by the static placement of the posterior end of the blastoderm at different percentages of egg length ({@fig:mitogerm}g).
+The extension of the germ band was defined by the static placement of the posterior end of the blastoderm at different percentages of egg length ({@fig:model}b).
 We did not encode ectopic folds in the model.
-Finally, to run the simulations we added a ground level of random noise, and iterated the model towards an equilibrium in the total energy of the system using the peak of bending energy as a reference point to stop the iterations ({@fig:model}b).
+Finally, to run the simulations we added a ground level of random noise, and iterated the model towards an equilibrium in the total energy of the system using the peak of bending energy as a reference point to stop the iterations ({@fig:model}d).

 To obtain realistic values where the model matches experimental observations, we performed a sweep across the parameter space for the bending rigidity parameter and quantified the tissue dynamics by measuring the distance of each particle to the vitelline envelope.
-We defined that the tissue has folded when this distance is greater than the maximum standard deviation of the average particle depth under the ground noise levels ({@fig:model}c).
+We defined that the tissue has folded when this distance is greater than the maximum standard deviation of the average particle depth under the ground noise levels ({@fig:model}e).
-Under the baseline conditions without mitotic domains or germ band extension (only noise), we observe no ectopic fold formation for any bending rigidity values ({@fig:mutant}a).
+Under the baseline conditions without mitotic domains or germ band extension (only noise), we observe no ectopic fold formation for any bending rigidity values ({@fig:model}f).
 The probability of buckling increases with the germ band extension and as a factor of the bending rigidity.
-We observe a buckling transition in the phase space in softer conditions ($5.0\times10^{−5}$) already at 10% germ band extension, but in stiffer conditions ($>8.0\times10^{−5}$) the germ band alone cannot drive the formation ectopic folds even at its maximum extension ({@fig:mutant}a).
+We observe a buckling transition in the phase space in softer conditions ($5.0\times10^{−5}$) already at 10% germ band extension, but in stiffer conditions ($>8.0\times10^{−5}$) the germ band alone cannot drive the formation ectopic folds even at its maximum extension ({@fig:model}f).
-When we added mitotic domains to the simulations, there was a left shift in the phase diagram with the probability of ectopic fold formation increasing even in low values of germ band extension and higher values of bending rigidity ({@fig:mutant}a).
+When we added mitotic domains to the simulations, there was a left shift in the phase diagram with the probability of ectopic fold formation increasing even in low values of germ band extension and higher values of bending rigidity ({@fig:model}g).
 Mitotic domains alone can induce ectopic folds in softer conditions ($<6.5\times10^{−5}$).
 But above ($>9.0\times10^{−5}$), neither mitotic domains nor the germ band are sufficient to cause ectopic folds.
-But for most phase space, the combined action of mitotic domains and germ band maximizes the probability of ectopic fold formation, increasing the number of folds up to 10 times ({@fig:mutant}a).
+But for most phase space, the combined action of mitotic domains and germ band maximizes the probability of ectopic fold formation, increasing the number of folds up to 10 times ({@fig:model}f,g).
-These simulations show that depending on the bending rigidity, mitotic domains alone can drive ectopic folds when $<6.5\times10^{−5}$, and germ band alone can drive ectopic folds when $<8.0\times10^{−5}$.
+These simulations show that mitotic domains alone can drive ectopic folds when the bending rigidity $<6.5\times10^{−5}$, and that the germ band alone can drive ectopic folds when when the bending rigidity $<8.0\times10^{−5}$.
 We thus set to perform perturbation experiments to test these conditions *in vivo*.

 We first asked whether the extension of the germ band alone can cause ectopic folds during gastrulation.